chainsplit/chainsplit-www/README.md

 # chainsplit-www

-Source code for the website of [chainspl.it](http://chainspl.it) generated with Jekyll.
+Source code for the website of [chainspl.it](https://chainspl.it) generated with Jekyll.

-Development mirror is located at [dev.chainspl.it](http://dev.chainspl.it).
+Development mirror is located at: [https://chainsplit.github.io/chainsplit-www](https://chainsplit.github.io/chainsplit-www).

 ## Contributing